hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ### you can see what I've been up to in my [log](https://holly.garden/log).
 ***Garden opening hours:***

-22-05 - [Sevgi Tan](http://sevgi.gromits.space/) will be hosting the workshop [Resurrecting Networks](https://luma.com/InternetArchiveEurope?e=evt-6qcCEGSCfvspqxv) at the [Internet Archive Europe](https://www.internetarchive.eu/)!
-I will be (volunteering) there in my most appropriate summer-day funeral-outfit...

 29-05 - 02-06 - I will be volunteering at Leiden Shorts, as I have been every-other-year since I moved to Leiden.
 It will likely be my last time, and I look forward to saying goodbye to this lovely little film festival.
 If you're around Leiden on these days, I would certainly reccomend coming by :D

 **Five most recent entries:**